stillmanff/Raspberry-Pi-Sense-Hat-Clock/README.md

 comparing barometric pressures.
 Look-back (in seconds) is also now parameterized to allow for barometer tuning.

 Update 1/1/2020: Added double blink on seconds icon if the barometer is rising or falling more rapidly than a settable parameter.

-Added a few more parameters and tuned the barometer settings.

 Note that the program is written to use the Pi upside down (power cable on top).
 Therefore, the up/down logic of the joystick is inverted.

+Update 1/8/2020: Improved accuracy of barometer prediction.
+Adjusted barometer lookback to six hours, changed thresholds for triggering color changes in barometer indicator.
+Remaining bug: clock stops collecting barometer readings when the display is shut off.

 Coming features:
-1. Set clock rotation automatically based on orientation sensors
+1. Keep collecting barometer data when the display is off
+2. Use accelerometers to automatically rotate the display
 2. Press the joystick to temporarily display current barometric pressure

 Note: None of the other PiHat sensors seem accurate enough for real world use.